a

 Playwright: Brian Robert Clark

-‘Whose Life Is It Anyway?’ was revived by Peter Hall in 2005, after originally winning the Society of West End Theatre Award in 1978 and earning a Tony Award nomination following its Broadway debut in 1997.
-The play tells the story of Ken Harrison, a paralyzed sculptor who is fighting for his right to die with dignity.
-His battle for euthanasia raises deep questions about free will, human dignity, and who really has control over life and death.
-Ken’s sharp wit stands in stark contrast to the ethical dilemmas faced by Dr. Emerson and his medical team.
+The story follows Ken Harrison, a paralyzed sculptor, who fights for his right to die with dignity.
+His struggle raises profound questions about free will, human dignity, and who truly controls life and death.
+Ken’s sharp wit stands in stark contrast to the ethical dilemmas faced by Dr. Emerson and his medical team, inviting the audience to reconsider the limits and moral responsibilities of human action.

 Director’s Note